 Effingham Inlet: from Nettle in the Broken Group

-So then, no prawn.
+No prawn.
 Such a surprise after the 80 the day before!
-But then they were left for 2 nights before, & this day it was just over night.
+But then they were left for 2 nights before, This day it was just over night.

 We saw the A-Train people picking up their prawn trap & they didn't have much either.
 So off we went to Effingham.
 We dropped that prawn trap out at the inlet mouth, & crab is in here with us @ 60 feet with a salmon head in it.
 OK!

 We sailed all the way into Effingham.
 We even put the genaker up for a time.
 It worked very well in these light winds.
 As we got to the end of the inlet, the winds came up to 15 or so.
 So we sailed w/ the fore sail only.
 When we got up there, huge mountains with snow on um' loomed above.
 We saw a couple of whimpie waterfalls.
 Nothing of note.
 We put the auto pilot on & headed on back to the mouth & our anchorage, it's a lovely spot.
 We had just enough time in the sun to take sun showers.
 Then that was done.

 For lunch today we had the last of the prawns from yesterday with the yummy sauce Carl made & curried rice.
 For dinner, a light salad, & now tapioca.

 As we came into the anchorage, the usual eagle, & sometimes, as the case was tonight, being chased by seagulls.
 At Lucky Creek these seagulls were really screaming at these eagles.
 They were relentless chasing them away.
 Then we saw they had the cutest little chicks all grey & fluffy.
 We were trying to identify them in the bird book thinking they were some kind of plover.
 BUT finally, we saw these grey guys & the seagulls together. & they were all bent over as if to get some food.
 AHHH, babies!
 No wonder the seagulls were so up set!
 They were SO noisy it was kind of nice to get away from there.